Great Michigan Pizza Funeral: Disposal

 William Milliken, governor of Michigan, attended the event.

 As a means of creating publicity and a demonstration of his accountability, Fabbrini organized a public disposal of the recalled pizzas on March 5, 1973.
 Fabbrini themed the occasion as a funeral, and it was later referred to as the "Great Michigan Pizza Funeral", the "Great Pizza Funeral of Michigan" and the "Great Pizza Burial".

 Several hundred people attended the event at a time when Ossineke was a village of only 1,800 inhabitants.
 The press reported that 40,000 or 44,000 pizzas were buried, though, in later court documents, Fabbrini claimed to have only disposed of 29,188.
 The pizzas were tipped into an 18 ft deep hole from four dump trucks.
 They were still enclosed in their cellophane wrappers.

 After the burial, Fabbrini laid a wreath of red gladioli and white carnations on the grave, which a report in Atlas Obscura claims represented the colors of pizza sauce and cheese.
 The event was attended by Michigan governor William Milliken who gave a homily on the subject of courage in the face of tragedy.
 Pizza was served at the funeral.
 Governor Milliken was presented with a frozen pizza by Fabbrini, who cooked pizzas on-site to feed the attendees.
 When one attendee questioned the safety of eating the food offered, Fabbrini retorted, "Gov. Milliken ate a piece, and he's still alive".

 The pizzas were memorialized with a mock obituary.

 Aftermath

 Although he stated he did not blame his suppliers and would continue to use them, Fabbrini filed a $1,000,000 lawsuit against United Canning and Tolono Pizza Products.
 The case was finally settled in the Michigan Court of Appeals in 1979, with Fabbrini receiving $211,000.
 Around a third of the award was needed to pay Fabbrini's legal costs.
 After the recall, the Company struggled.
 In the early 1980s, Papa Fabbrini Pizzas went out of business, with Fabbrini selling its operation and assets for $5,000.
 The successor company went out of business shortly after the acquisition.

 The initial FDA test results were overturned upon further investigation by the FDA and the Michigan state veterinarian.
 The deaths of the laboratory mice used in the tests were confirmed to be from an unrelated peritonitis case rather than botulism.

-The pizza funeral has been covered by modern publications including the website of The Paris Review, online magazine Atlas Obscura, the American magazine Saveur and the Canadian Pizza Magazine.